Our Kaleidoscopic Future by Andrea Hiott

 My academic research elucidates the practice of holding the paradox in developing a philosophy of mind that can help us with the challenges we face in our personal and social environments.
 I discuss this through the framework of Way-making and the practice of Navigability.
 This is the basis of the shows I host on Love and Philosophy.

 There and elsewhere, I've been working to highlight a framework for embodied cognition and its phenomenology that can be used across scales and species.
-I am currently a researcher with Heidelberg Universität (Germany), with the Techn-oscience Chair at the Brandenburg Institute of Technology, and am part of the MBAIN lab (Ottawa).
+I am currently a researcher with Heidelberg Universität (Germany), and collaborate with the Techn-oscience Chair at the Brandenburg Institute of Technology (where I also did another master in World Heritage Studies) and the MBAIN lab (Ottawa).
 I founded Making Ways (LLC) and also work with the Ecological Motoring Initiative, and I host Love and Philosophy, and Desirable Unknown.

 Holding Paradox

-Two phrases I use often across disciplines are “hold the paradox” and “moving beyond dichotomy.”
-These are both meant to open the possibility of holding what seems irreconcilable or divided within a shared space.
+Two phrases I use often are holding the paradox and moving beyond dichotomy.
+These are meant to open the possibility of holding what seems irreconcilable or divided within a shared space.

-Across these fields, a fresh perspective is emerging.
+Across all these fields, however, a fresh perspective is emerging.
 It focuses on a way of thinking that avoids rigid categories and judgments.
-Rather than answering questions that assume the same viewpoint, we recognize that everyone has different stories and perspectives, so no single answer can satisfy everyone.
-This increases complexity on some level, but it also offers an expansive understanding of what it means to be aware and alive.
+Rather than answering questions that assume the same viewpoint, we recognize everyone has different stories and perspectives, so no single answer can satisfy everyone.
+This increases complexity, but it also offers an expansive understanding of what it means to be aware and alive.

 Hippocampus